-FINAL PRESENTATION
+FINAL PRESENTATIONS

-Individual topics will be chosen the second week of class and students will write a final composition and give a 10 to 15-minute presentation that displays acquired cumulative vocabulary, increased knowledge in their chosen topic, increased fluency, and integration of intermediate and advanced grammatical structures.
-At the end of the second week, students will present a five-minute presentation of chosen topic, at which time the instructor and students can give advice for further development and research.
+Individual topics will be chosen the second week of class and students will give a final 10 to 15-minute presentation that displays acquired cumulative vocabulary, increased knowledge in chosen topic, increased fluency, and integration of intermediate and advanced grammatical structures.
+At the end of the second week, students will present a five-minute presentation of chosen topic, at which time the instructor and students can give advice for further development and investigation.
 The first presentation is not graded.
 (See "Rúbrica para la presentación oral".)

-QUIZZES
+WRITTEN QUIZZES

-Weekly quizzes will be based on vocabulary and idioms.
-Quizzes can be cumulative.
+Weekly quizzes are based on vocabulary, structures, idioms, and topics.
+All quizzes are cumulative.

-GRADING SCALE:
+GRADING:

+Grading Scale

 Letter Grade Numerical Equivalent

 А 93 - 100

 A- 90 - 92

 B+ 88 - 89

 В 83 - 87

 B- 80 - 82

 C+ 78 - 79

 С 73 - 77

 C- 70 - 72

 D+ 68 - 69

 D 65 - 67

 F 0 - 64.9

-COURSE OUTLINE/TOPICS (Plan tentativo)
+COURSE OUTLINE/TOPICS